Smartforce-Technologies-Inc/sfui/README.md

 - By default, all controls of type object into the story should be disabled on the table in order to avoid stories having errors for bad property usage:

-  To do this You must add the props "table: { disable: true}" on argTypes prop into the story config.
+  To do this You must add the props `table: { disable: true}` on argTypes prop into the story config.

   Example: